(Continued from Potiphar’s Wife III)

 “I think I do Madam President.
 Why do you ask?”

 “Then you should know that aiding an enemy of the State with the aim of overthrowing an elected government is treason.
-You are facing prosecution, Vincent,”
+You are facing the death sentence, Vincent.”

 The President smiles.
 She picks a remote control device and switches on a television.
 The station that comes alive is running a headline about the Deputy President’s treason.